faker-js/faker/docs/guide/upgrading.md

 import { faker } from '@faker-js/faker/locale/de';
 ```

-With the implementation of this fix, this workaround should no longer be necessary.
-You should be able to import different localized faker instances from the root of your package, and the bundle will only include the specific locales.
+With this fix, the workaround should no longer be necessary.
+You will be able to import different localized faker instances from the root of your package with the bundle only including those specific locales.

 ```ts
 import { fakerDE, fakerES, fakerFR } from '@faker-js/faker';